A Beginner's Guide to Miles and Points

 There won't be one best card for everyone, but some that are often good for beginners include the Chase Sapphire Preferred that earns Ultimate Reward points that can transfer 1:1 to programs such as United, Hyatt, IHG Rewards, Southwest, British Airways, Marriott, and others.

 Chase Sapphire Preferred is usually my first recommendation for beginners, but other solid cards to start with include Starwood Preferred Guest Amex, Barclaycard Arrival World MasterCard, and Citi AAdvantage American Airlines card.
 It is very possible to get $500 to $1000 worth of "free" travel from each of these in the form of sign-up bonuses.

 Keep in mind that there is usually a minimum spending requirement in order to get the sign-up bonus, so don't bite off more than you can chew.
 Go slow and focus on the sign-up bonuses that will get you the closest to your travel goals, or beyond.

 5. Shift Your Everyday Spending to Your Rewards Cards

 The more you use your rewards credit cards, the more points you will earn.

 We have charged everything from car insurance, to daycare, to groceries, to doctor's bills, to gasoline, and more on our rewards credit cards.
 The result is that we earn a large number of miles and points each year for things we were going to have to pay for anyway.

 Once you get a bit more experienced, you can focus on utilizing cards that pay out a bonus in certain categories.
-For example, the Chase Sapphire Preferred pays out 2x points on dining charges, so we make sure to use that card when we eat out or hit the drive thru line on the way home.
+Some cards will pay out extra on gas, groceries, or travel, for example.
+We have one that gives 2x points on dining charges, so we make sure to use that card when we eat out or hit the drive thru line on the way home.

 6. Redeem Your Points for an Amazing Trip!